jsherman212/svc_stalker/README.md

 you've done this to save space.

 ## Other Notes
 At the moment, this project assumes a 16k page size.
+I've only tested this on phones running iOS 13 and higher.